Welcome to Julian Barbour’s web site

 Besides research papers, I have written two books: The Discovery of Dynamics, which investigates the background to Newton’s great discoveries, and The End of Time, which is written for both the general reader and scientists.
 In it I argue that time is ultimately an illusion.

-During the last few years, I have collaborated with Edward Anderson, Brendan Z. Foster, Bryan Kelleher and Niall Ó Murchadha.
+During the last few years, I have collaborated with Edward Anderson, Brendan Z. Foster, Henrique Gomes, Sean Gryb, Bryan Kelleher, Tim Koslowski, Flavio Mercati and Niall Ó Murchadha.
 I describe our current research programme here.
 We receive offers of collaboration with interest and can provide some support and supervision to young researchers.

 News